Advertisement

 How To Create Curls That Last In 3 Steps, From A Pro Stylist

-If you’ve curled your hair in the morning just to have the ringlets drop by mid-afternoon, keep reading.
+If you've curled your hair in the morning just to have the ringlets drop by midafternoon, keep reading.
 Fallen curls are a common misfortune, especially for those with thinner or straighter hair textures.
-Of course, you could apply heaps and heaps of hairspray, but that may result in an uncomfortable (and often unsightly) crunch.

-Instead, follow these three tips from pro stylist Jenna Spino from Maxine Salon in Chicago to create curls that last all day long.
+Instead, follow these three tips from pro stylist Jenna Spino from Maxine Salon in Chicago to create curls that last all day long:

-Prep the hair.
+Prep the hair

-Prepping the hair is like stretching before a workout: You may not see or feel an instantaneous benefit, but the lasting result is worthwhile.
-To start, you’ll want to use a heat protectant to prevent damage—here are some of our favorites if you’re in the market.
+To start, you'll want to use a heat protectant to prevent damage—here are some of our favorites if you're in the market.
 Opt for a spray-in product rather than oil to encourage minimal slip.

 Then you'll want to go in with styling products.
 "Use mousses or styling creams to create hold," Spino says.
 Once you apply your styling product of choice, be sure to let it sit for a few minutes before applying heat.
 This way, you'll avoid the wet-hair-meets-hot-tool singe.

-If you have a texture spray on-hand, that can suffice as well.
+If you have a texture spray on hand, that can suffice as well.
 Spino emphasizes that these sprays will add some grit to your strands, making it harder for them to fall out of shape.

-Curl the hair strategically.
+Curl the hair strategically

 "For curls that will hold up, take smaller sections and use a smaller barrel," Spino tells mbg.
 You want to make the curls tighter to begin with if you're prone to fading shape, as they'll naturally loosen throughout the day.
 (The same logic applies to heatless curls: Wrap the damp strands around thinner rollers for tighter ringlets.)

-After you curl each section, don’t touch it.
+After you curl each section, don't touch it.
 Spino recommends moving on to the next section and letting the curl sit rather than separating it.
-You can loosen up the curls in a bit, but not quite yet.
+You can loosen up the curls in a bit but not quite yet.

-Lock it in.
+Lock it in

-If you’re going for a looser, lived-in look, then you’ll probably want to shake out the curls a bit.
+If you're going for a looser, lived-in look, you'll probably want to shake out the curls a bit.
 Instead of using a brush, Spino recommends your own digits (consider them built-in tools).
-“You can now rake your fingers through to separate each curl,” she says.
-Only separate what you need and remember that the curls will fall a bit as the hours pass.
+"You can now rake your fingers through to separate each curl," she says.
+Only separate what you need, and remember that the curls will fall a bit as the hours pass.

-After you run your fingers through your strands, they’ll likely separate enough to reveal new area that hasn’t been touched by your finishing spray, so you’ll want to spritz one more time.
+After you run your fingers through your strands, they'll likely separate enough to reveal a new area that hasn't been touched by your finishing spray, so you'll want to spritz one more time.

-The takeaway.
+The takeaway

-If you’ve put time and effort into creating beautiful, bouncy curls only to have them fall apart, we hear you.
+If you've put time and effort into creating beautiful, bouncy curls only to have them fall apart, we hear you.
 Adding a layer of intention and strategy to your prep, curl, and protect steps will ensure your curls last longer (and look better) for the long haul.
-Just remember: Frequently using hot tools can create heat damage to the hair—here’s the 101 on how to prevent and treat damaged strands

 Watch Next